 A valid visa is required for entry into Vietnam.
 Legally, tourist visas are not valid for business visits, although this requirement is not strictly enforced.
 Vietnam has signed bilateral agreements with most ASEAN countries to exempt entry visas for ASEAN citizens visiting other ASEAN countries for a pre-determined period of time.
-Vietnam has also exempted citizens of The United Kingdom, Germany, France, Italy, Spain Denmark, Finland, Sweden, Japan, South Korea, Norway, Belarus and Russia for citizens visiting Vietnam from requiring entry visas for visits of less than 15 days.
-Currently, the government is considering entry visa exemptions to foreign visitors from Australia, New Zealand, India, and Canada and the majority of European countries.
+Vietnam has also exempted citizens of The United Kingdom, Germany, France, Italy, Spain (until 2021), Denmark, Finland, Sweden, Japan, South Korea, Norway, Belarus and Russia for citizens visiting Vietnam from requiring entry visas for visits of less than 15 days.